• Share this on:

 Spain is neither an important organic nor a fairtrade market for fresh fruit and vegetables.
 Most of the organic certifications for Spanish importers are related to complementation of their offer of local produce (such as oranges) in order to develop a year-round supply.

 A positive indicator for the long-term development of total fresh fruit and vegetable imports is the population index.
 The Spanish population is forecast to grow by 2.5% in 2021-2028, which is among the highest in Europe.
+Conversely, Spain’s inflation rate is expected to be high with around 2.9% in 2024.
+The country is facing inflationary pressures from both energy costs and food prices.
+In 2025, inflation will come down a bit (2.5%) but will keep on having an impact on premium markets.

 Tips:

 France has local production of seasonal produce such as apples, beans, peas, onions and stone fruit.
 Part of the local produce is cultivated organically.
-France is the most important European destination for exports from North and West Africa.

 France is an important organic market.
-The country is also in the top-7 of fairtrade markets in Europe.
+The country is also in the top 7 of fairtrade markets in Europe.
 Certified fresh produce is imported directly by France's certified importers or through certified importers from the Netherlands or Belgium.

 Tip: